rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 listen(server_socket_fd, 1);
 ```

 Initially, a socket is created through the `socket` function, which returns a `File Descriptor` (on UNIX systems everyting is treated like a file, sockets too).
-The arguments `SOCK_STREAM` and `IPPROTO_TCP` allows the creation of a `TCP` socket.
+The arguments `SOCK_STREAM` and `IPPROTO_TCP` allow for the creation of a `TCP` socket.

 After that, you have to to specify the address and port number on which to bind the socket.
-In this case, I used `INADDR_ANY` (i.e. bind the socket on all the addresses (`0.0.0.0`)), and the typical port used by Metasploit (`4444`).
+In this case, I used `INADDR_ANY` (i.e. bind the socket to `0.0.0.0`), and the typical port used by Metasploit (`4444`).

 These variables are passed to the `bind` function, which performs the binding operation.
-However, if you were to run `ss -tnl` (or `netstat -plnt`), you wouldn't find the current socket.
+However, if you were to run `ss -tnl` (or `netstat -plnt`), you wouldn't find the current socket yet.

 The reason is that we have to execute the `listen` function first.
-It accept 2 arguments:
+It accepts 2 arguments:

 1. the File Descriptor of the socket
 2. *the maximum length to which the queue of pending connections for sockfd may grow* (ref: [man page](https://man7.org/linux/man-pages/man2/listen.2.html))